m3o/docs/pages/getting-started/using-micro.markdown

 The core services available to you are

 - Authentication
-- Service Discovery
-- RPC Communication
-- Dynamic Config
+- Configuration Management
 - Event Streaming
+- gRPC Communication
 - Key Value Storage
+- PubSub Messaging
+- Service Discovery
 - Runtime Management

 We'll walk through these in more depth in the [Concepts](/concepts) section but basically its the OSS